-Map should include a layer with collector zone information, like collector name, telephone nr, total of expected revenue for the zone, and total of collected revenue
+Map should include a layer with collector zone information, like collector name, telephone nr, total of expected revenue for the zone, and total of collected revenue (2013)

 From the map, on click on the property the user will see the basic information about the property. (the same is valid for other layers) There should be two buttons one to receive new payments and the other to view details of the previous payments.
-Both printable for the client from the latest DB data update.
+Third button modify / delete payments.
+Both printable for the client from the latest DB data update (2013).

-Input of property data from valuation process; collaborate with Global Villages on their tool developed for STMA (also perhaps seek input from Land Valuation Board)
+Input of property data from valuation process; collaborate with Global Communities on their tool developed for STMA (also perhaps seek input from Land Valuation Board)

 System should have alert functionality, like SMS or email